oxheadalpha/nft-tutorial/packages/nft-tutorial/README.md

 `show-balance` command requires the following parameters:

-- `--nft` address or alias of the FA2 NFT contract to inspect
+- `--nft` alias or address of the FA2 NFT contract to inspect
-- `--signer` alias on behalf of which contract is inspected
+- `--signer` alias or address on behalf of which contract is inspected
-- `--owner` alias of the token owner to check balances
+- `--owner` alias or address of the token owner to check balances
 - `--tokens` a list of token IDs to inspect

 ```sh